domgom/kontr/README.md

     }
 }
 ```
+If the amount of redundant `public` modifiers bothers you, you can use IntelliJ's `Code/Code cleanup..` to remove them.

 ## IDE support
-We recommend Intellij as the IDE for Kontr (and any Kotlin project really) and we get nice colouring for the DSL syntax:
+We recommend Intellij as the IDE for Kontr (and really any Kotlin project).
+We get nice colouring for the DSL syntax:

 ![Screenshot of IntelliJ editor showing Kontr's DSL colouring](.img/weather-api-syntax-hightlight.png)